babusuriyanarayanan/change-detection/README.md

 # change-detection

-We'll explore the concept behind change detection with an example.
+change detection with an example.